Harish-2502/CCC-Team-72/examples/README.md

 # comp90024

-Code snippets for the Cloud Computing course
+Code snippets for the Cloud Computing course.
+Note that this has been stored in a separate folder purely for the group's reference

 ## General Requirements